sooryaprakash31/AutomationScripts/README.md

 # Automation Scripts
 ### Some useful automation scripts you might need. <br>
-- Each folder have separate README file with instructions.<br>
+- Each folder has a separate README file with instructions.<br>

 ## 1. CheckFilenames <br>